NEKR1D/PC-OPTIMIZATION/README.md

    - Set rBAR - Size Limit to ```0x0000000060000000``` [1.5GB]

 > [!NOTE]
-> - Activation of ```Resizable BAR``` in the BIOS depends on your hardware compatibility, motherboard manufacturer and BIOS version.
+> - Enabling ```Resizable BAR``` in the BIOS depends on your hardware compatibility, motherboard manufacturer and BIOS version.
 > - You can verify ```Resizable BAR``` is enabled by opening the ```NVIDIA Control Panel``` then ```System Information```, and then look for ```Resizable BAR``` in the list.
 If it says ```Yes```, you’re set.

 ## NVIDIA - Graphics Card Driver Clean Install